humdrum-tools/humdrum-documentation/guide/ch24/index.md

 -----------------------------------

-Suppose we wanted our **Schenker** command to apply only to tonal works
-\-- more specifically, to works with a known key.
+Suppose we wanted our **Schenker** command to apply only to tonal works &mdash; more specifically, to works with a known key.
 Before processing a work, we might want to have **Schenker** test for the presence of a tandem interpretation specifying the key.

-Let\'s begin by using <span class="unix">grep</span> to search for a key tandem interpretation.
+Let's begin by using <span class="unix">grep</span> to search for a key tandem interpretation.
 An appropriate <span class="unix">grep</span> command would be:

 ```bash